evangraan/nginx-gunicorn-flask-service-python-client-ansible-behave-bdd/README.md

 * Install sshpass
 * Create a hosts file with both servers' IP addresses and the SSH login username and password.
 The hosts file in this repository  serves as a reference
-* Ensure on both servers that the username configured is in the sudoers file (visudo)
+* Ensure on both servers that the username configured is in the sudoers file (visudo) or in a group that allows sudo

 ## Servers
 ```ansible-playbook -i hosts base.yml```